cssanimation/posts/2015-01-17-twitter-fave.md

 }
 {% endhighlight %}

 Note the second rule, specifying the `transition`.
-In this case we want to transition the background property, run the transition for a duration of two seconds, make use of the `steps` timing function.
+In this case we want to transition the background property, run the transition for a duration of one second, make use of the `steps` timing function.
 The `steps` part includes the value `55`, as there are 55 frames in the animation.

 The effect is that when we hover over the element, it jumps through the transition in 55 equal steps.